bitpay/wallet/README.md

 ## Hardware Wallet Support

 Copay supports Ledger and Trezor hardware wallets.
-The support is only available only on Chrome App.
+Hardware wallet support is only available through the Chrome App.
 Ledger support is only available on multisig wallets.

 To use Ledger, you need to have the Ledger Chrome App installed, available at: https://chrome.google.com/webstore/detail/ledger-wallet/kkdpmhnladdopljabkgpacgpliggeeaf